Richard42Graham/WLED-Lion/instructions/instructions.md

 ![](assets/18_wled_mobile.png)

-If it dose not, your on some one else WLED.
+If it does not, you are on someone else WLED.
 If it does congratulations!

-Please go to the options on the top right, and lick on “User Interface” from there change the host name of the device from “WLED” to something of your choosing.
-This will help you identified your WLED.
+Please go to the options on the top right, and click on “User Interface” from there change the hostname of the device from “WLED” to something of your choosing.
+This will help you identify your WLED.

 ![](assets/19_wled_setup_user_interface.jpg)